aws-samples/aws-alexa-workshop-smarthome-lamp/README.md

 Before you run it,
 * revise your thingName
+* replace your own < amplify-address-here > here.
+The code will genereate a qrcode picture which you will scan later.
 * Configure your endpoint like the way you did in #Step 6.
 * Configure your credentials like the way you did in #Step 6.
 * install [qrcode](https://pypi.org/project/qrcode/) by running